HomeMature SkinSkincare Over 40: Simple Routine for Dry Mature Skin

 6. Barrier support

-Look for ceramides, glycerin, squalane, or nourishing moisturizers.
+Look for ceramides, glycerin, squalane, and fatty acids to strengthen the barrier.

 8. Gentle exfoliation

-Use exfoliation sparingly if dryness or sensitivity is present.
+Exfoliate sparingly, if at all, when dryness or sensitivity is present.

 9. Neck and chest care